 Martin Rosema is assistant professor of political science at the University of Twente.
-His main tasks are in education (80 per cent): he teaches several courses about governance, democratic legitimacy, and European politics in the bachelor and master programmes in Public Administration (including MS&T) and European Studies, while also lecturing about research methods in the pre-master programme in Psychology.
+His main tasks are in education (80 per cent): he teaches several courses about governance, European politics and research methodology in the bachelor and master programmes in Public Administration (including MS&T) and European Studies.
 Furthermore, he teaches a university-wide minor about the governance of student organisations.

 Before joining our university, Martin studied Political Science (M.A.) at Leiden University and Social and Developmental Psychology (M.Phil.) at the University of Cambridge.
 In 2004 he received a Ph.D. degree from Leiden University on the basis of a thesis about the psychology of voting.
 He spent short periods as guest lecturer at University College Utrecht (2006) and Radboud University (2019).